Conditional Lagrangian Wasserstein Flow for Time Series Imputation

 \subsection{Experimental Settings}

-In terms of the choices of architectures, tboth the flow model and the VAE model are built upon Transformers \cite{tashiro2021csdi}.
+In terms of architecture choice, both the flow model and the TDAE model are built upon Transformers \cite{tashiro2021csdi}.
 We use the ODE sampler for inference and sample the exact optimal transport maps for interpolations to achieve the optimal performance.
 The optimizer is Adam and the learning rate: $0.001$ with linear scheduler.
 The maximum training epochs is $200$.
 The mini batch size for training is $64$.
-The total step number of the Euler method used in CLWF is $15$, while the total step numbers for other diffusion models. i.e., is CSDI, CSBI, and DSPD-GP are $15$ (as suggested in their papers).
-The number of the Monte Carlo samples for inference is $50$.
-The standard deviation $\sigma_0$ for the initial noise $X_0$ is $0.1$, and the standard deviation $\sigma_\gamma$ for the injected noise $\gamma_t$ $0.001$.
-The coefficient $\sigma_p^2$ in the derivative of the potential function is $0.01$.
+The total step number of the Euler method used in CLWF is $15$, while the total step numbers for other diffusion models. i.e., CSDI, CSBI, and DSPD-GP are $50$, as suggested in their papers.
+The number of the Monte Carlo samples for inference is $20$.
+The standard deviation $\sigma_0$ for the initial noise $X_0$ is $0.1$, and the standard deviation $\sigma_\gamma$ for the injected noise $\gamma_t$ is $0.001$.
+The coefficient $\sigma_p^2$ in the gradient of the potential function is $0.01$.